iagor1/scripts_upgrade_rhel8_to_9/README.md

 # RHEL 8 to RHEL 9 Upgrade Shell Scripts

 ## Description
-This repository contains shell scripts designed to facilitate the upgrade process from RHEL 8 to RHEL 9.3
+This repository contains shell scripts designed to facilitate the upgrade process from RHEL 8 to RHEL 9.3.
+The inhibitors fixes in this repo if not fixed leapp will probably not upgrade your system.

 First of all, to update rhel 8 to rhel 9.3 your server need to be in 8.9 to use leapp upgrade.
 With this command `subscription-manager release --set 8.9` after that we need to update with dnf.